geoffreymcgill/Newtonsoft.Json/docs-src/ConvertingJSONandXML.md

 ## Conversion Rules

 - Elements remain unchanged.
-- Attributes are prefixed with an @ and should be at the start of the object.
+- Attributes are prefixed with an `@` and should be at the start of the object.
-- Single child text nodes are a value directly against an element, otherwise they are accessed via #text.
+- Single child text nodes are a value directly against an element, otherwise they are accessed via `#text`.
-- The XML declaration and processing instructions are prefixed with ?.
+- The XML declaration and processing instructions are prefixed with `?`.
-- Character data, comments, whitespace and significant whitespace nodes are accessed via #cdata-section, #comment, #whitespace and #significant-whitespace respectively.
+- Character data, comments, whitespace and significant whitespace nodes are accessed via `#cdata-section`, `#comment`, `#whitespace` and `#significant-whitespace` respectively.
 - Multiple nodes with the same name at the same level are grouped together into an array.
 - Empty elements are null.